-- (i) The size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders; - (ii) potential voting rights held by the Company, other vote holders or other parties; - (iii) rights arising from other contractual arrangements; and

-(iv) any additional facts and circumstances that indicate the Company has, or does not have, the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meeting.
+- (i) The size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders; - (ii) potential voting rights held by the Company, other vote holders or other parties; - (iii) rights arising from other contractual arrangements; and - (iv) any additional facts and circumstances that indicate the Company has, or does not have, the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meeting.

-Relevant activities are those that most significantly affect the subsidiary's performance, such as the ability to approve an operating and capital budget and the power to appoint Management personnel.
-These decisions show that the Company has rights to direct a subsidiary's relevant activities.
+Relevant activities are those that most significantly affect the subsidiary's performance, such as the ability to approve an operating and capital budget and the power to appoint Management personnel, among others.

-Notes to the nonconsolidated financial statements as of December 31, 2023 and 2022 and for the years ended December 31, 2023 and 2022
+Notes to the nonconsolidated financial statements as of December 31, 2024 and 2023 and for the years ended December 31, 2024 and 2023